 In fact, there were a LOT of funny parts that we always just felt like laughing at the ‘nightmare’ that we were experiencing.
 So, much like my companions, I didn’t regret what had happened to us AT ALL because the thrill and adventure that we got out from it was awesome in its own way!

 We acquired valuable lessons too!
-Aside from the obvious ones like never losing route notes, taking precautions, bringing our phones etc., the major takeaway from this experience is to…
+Aside from the obvious ones like never losing route notes, taking precautions, bringing our phones etc… But indeed, the major takeaway from this experience is to…

 NEVER EVER TRUST A RENTAL CAR.